Millennial AI

 CRM data is stale by the time anyone acts on it

-Marketing and sales are measuring different things
+Marketing and sales measure different things

-Lead scoring is either missing or untrusted
+Lead scoring is missing or nobody trusts it

 CS has no early warning system